Parihar07/Software-Architecture-with-Cpp-2E/Chapter07/README.md

 ### Packaging

 In the build directory, run `cpack`.
 Simple as that.
-Assuming you're running on a system supporting DEB packages, you'll get a .tar.gz file, a .zip file, and a .deb package.
+Assuming you're running on a system supporting DEB packages, you'll get a .tar.gz file, a .zip file, a .deb package and an AppImage executable.

 ### Troubleshooting